alexa/ask-sdk-controls/doc/userGuide.md

 "Higher-level controls" are typically container controls that orchestrate low-level controls and implement higher-level logic to manage a more complex piece of information such as a complete address.
-The library `DateRangeControl` is an example of a higher-level control that is configurable and reusable.
+The built-in `DateRangeControl` is an example of a higher-level control that is configurable and reusable.
 The `DateRangeControl` delegates any inputs to do with just the 'stateDate' or the 'endDate' to child controls, each of which is a regular `DateControl`.
 Any input or situation that affect both the start- and end- date are managed by the `DateRangeControl` itself.
 The higher-level control provides the same interface to its parent as the low-level controls.
 That is, it abstracts away the fact that child controls are participating.
 Every parent control should interact with its children as though they are leaf controls.

 ## 5.3.
 Runtime flow